assamite/cc-course-UH17/docs/source/ex_mc_parsing.rst

 		   transition probabilities.
 (Most probably raise an exception.)

-	#. **RETURN** Dan Ventura formulates several "steps" towards more computationally
+	#. **RETURN** Dan Ventura gives an introduction to different components
-	   creative systems in his article 'Mere generation: Essential barometer or dated concept?'.
-Shortly, write your opinions in which category your ``generate`` function from the last exercise falls.
-Also answer the
+       a typical creative system entails in his article "How to Build a CC System".
-	   question: "How would you make it more creative?".
-5-10 sentences should be enough.
+       Briefly, write your take on which components described in the article are related to the Markov chains and how.
+Also, give a broad explanation how you could expand your system (Markov chain) with some other components mentioned in the article.
+For other components, give an overview of the conceptual thinking ("What the component should be doing?") and outline a possible implementation of it ("How you would implement it?").

 	#. **RETURN** Create a function ``likelihood(text, state_transitions_probabilities)``
 	   that computes the (pseudo)likelihood of the text using the state